centipeda/opposing-irish-hacks/README.md

 # opposing-irish-hacks
 New Perspectives:
-A chrome extention created to encourage opposing viewpoints
+A chrome extention created to encourage opposing viewpoints.